a-hersa/inmobiliario-tools/learning/fastapi/09-testing-validation.md

 ## Conclusion

-You now have comprehensive learning materials covering all major aspects of FastAPI development, using real examples from the inmobiliario-tools project.
+You now have comprehensive learning materials covering all major aspects of FastAPI development, using real examples from the busca-pisos project.
 These guides cover:

 1. **FastAPI Basics** - Application setup and core concepts
 2. **Routing and Endpoints** - Creating and organizing API routes